 We flew from Heathrow to Reykjavik, a direct flight that took just under three hours with Iceland Air.
 Reykjavik airport is small so it wasn’t long before we were picking up our hire car (inside the terminal building, no need for a bus or traipse across the airport).
 Thoughtfully Discover The World provide iPads with their hire car bookings that come preloaded with maps, local attractions, and 4G so you can use it to search place names or other things to do when you are out and about.
 Something we thought was a fabulous touch.

 It was then a relatively straightforward two and a half our drive to our home for three nights: Hotel Husafell.
 This is one of only three four star hotels in Iceland and we could see why.
 It is gorgeous.
 The rooms were spotless, with tea and coffee making facilities, toiletries, a huge walk in shower, wifi and satellite TV.
 There are also views of the surrounding countryside and despite the outside temperature being -18 we were very warm and cosy.
 Breakfast is buffet style, with both cooked foods, and pastries with unlimited tea and coffee, all served in the main restaurant with stunning views towards the glaciers and mountains.

 Top Tip: Book half board in any hotels.
-For a number of reasons, 1) they are often in the middle of nowhere so you don’t have to drive to find somewhere to eat and 2) you can enjoy a glass of wine and not have to take it in turns to be the designated driver.
+For a number of reasons, 1) hotels out of the capital are often in the middle of nowhere so you don’t have to drive to find somewhere to eat and 2) you can enjoy a glass of wine and not have to take it in turns to be the designated driver.